WALDORF / STEINER

 • “I went for a job interview once at one and it was so bad.
 They only employ teachers who think it's fair to be paid 14 000 kr a month the head master explained.
 As a result, most of the teachers are not qualified and the language lesson I witnessed was a joke.”
 [2-4-2011 http://www.thelocal.se/discuss/index.php?showtopic=38654]

-Discussions of this sort can be instructive, even if you are not interested in the particular school or nation under discussion.
+Discussions of this sort can be instructive, even if you are not particularly interested in the particular school or region under discussion.
 Waldorf or Steiner schools differ from one another in some ways, but they also share many important underlying values — especially the occult doctrines of Rudolf Steiner.
 Following such discussions can provide a rounded comprehension of the overall Waldorf school movement.

 • “Waldorf school - opinions?
 DH works in Film, I think that could be a big problem because of the media rules?
 Looking for super creative education for DH. also At what age do I start dealing with this stuff for real.”